 There are dozens of reasons to set up a 301 redirect, and almost all of them have benefits for SEO.
 For example, if you have inbound links pointing to a page of your site that no longer exists, you can use a 301 (permanent) redirect to re-route that passed authority to a new, equally relevant page of your site.
 It’s a way of telling search engine crawlers that you no longer wish to index the old page, but the new page should take its place.
 Best of all—they aren’t that difficult to set up.

 When someone attempts to access a page that no longer exists, it’s called a 404 error, and they can crop up for a number of reasons.
 You might have a server error or something wrong with your website, but it’s more likely that a page got deleted or removed.
-Some 404 errors are necessary to show that a page is gone, but others can interfere with your search efforts (if they appear as errors in search results or serve as dead-ends for older links).
+Some 404 errors are necessary to show that a page is gone, but others can interfere with your search efforts (if they appear as errors in search results or serve as dead-ends for older internal links or external links).
 Correct these errors by restoring your old pages or setting up redirects.

 - SEO Pricing: How Much Should SEO Services Cost in 2023? - June 2, 2023

 - Do You Really Need SEO Consulting Services? - May 31, 2023

 - 7 Best Link Bait Strategies for Massive SEO Growth - May 29, 2023